yvoronoy/awesome-english/README.md

 ### Pronunciation
  - [The Sound of English](http://thesoundofenglish.org/) - Learn how to speak clear English with a neutral British accent.
 Very helfull resource to improve your pronunciation.

+## Online Classes
+### Private Classes
+ - [iTalki](https://www.italki.com/) - One of the most popular resource where you can find a teacher 1 on 1.
+ - [Verbling](https://www.verbling.com/community) - One of the most popular resource where you can find a teacher 1 on 1.
+### Group Classes
+ - [Lingoda](https://lingoda.com/) - They have group and private classes, fixed mountly payment and really convenient interface where you can schedule your classes.
+All teachers are native speakers.

 ## Reading